Celebrate World Book Night: How You Can Get Involved

 World Book Night – April 23rd, 2025

-Why not attend one of the Night Light events on 23rd April to borrow a Quick Read and start your reading journey?
+Attendees were encouraged to visit one of the Night Light events on 23rd April to borrow a Quick Read and start their reading journey.

-From 7 – 8pm on the same day, join the Reading Agency’s #ReadingHour in celebration of World Book Night.
+From 7 – 8pm on the same day, many joined the Reading Agency’s #ReadingHour in celebration of World Book Night.
 Take your book home or enjoy reading at one of the local cafes.
-It’s the perfect hour to take a break, focus on yourself, and escape into a book, magazine, comic book, or anything else that captures your interest!
+It’s the perfect hour to take a break, focus on yourself, and escape into a book, magazine, comic book, or anything else that caught their interest!

 We can all use a break now and then.
-What are you going to read?
+What did you read?

 Did you know that 1 in 3 adults (31%) in England don’t regularly read for pleasure, and the figure rises to 1 in 2 (46%) for young people?

-The Reading Agency’s annual World Book Night celebrates reading for pleasure and encourages conversations about books, inviting everyone to spend time reading.
-World Book Night supports the entire reading journey and is accessible for everyone, offering something for everyone, from less-confident readers to those who read regularly.
-It’s a community celebration that brings people together to share the joy of reading.
+The Reading Agency’s annual World Book Night continued to celebrate reading for pleasure and encouraged conversations about books, inviting everyone to spend time reading.
+World Book Night supported the entire reading journey and remained accessible for everyone, offering something for everyone, from less-confident readers to those who read regularly.
+It was a community celebration that brings people together to share the joy of reading.

-If you can’t make it to one of the locations above, don’t worry, Lincolnshire libraries will also be donating a range of Quick Reads to local food banks.
+For those who couldn’t make it to one of the locations, Lincolnshire Libraries also donated a range of Quick Reads to local food banks.
 Keep an eye out for these books at your nearest food bank!

 Would you like to set up your own reading group?